Olney1/ChatGPT-OpenAI-Smart-Speaker/README.md

 ## Important notes for Raspberry Pi Installation

+If you are using the same USB speaker in my video you will need to run `sudo apt-get install pulseaudio` to install support for this.

 If you want to use ReSpeaker for the lights, you can purchase this from most of the major online stores that stock Raspberry Pi.
 Here is the online guide: https://wiki.seeedstudio.com/ReSpeaker_4_Mic_Array_for_Raspberry_Pi/